EtheaDev/SVGIconImageList/README.md

 - Aligned to Image32 4.5 Version of 14 September 2024
 - Fixed Range Error rendering some icons (Image32 engine)
 - Fixed Rename Icon in FireMonkey ImageList Editor
-- Aggiornamento packages Delphi 12.2
+- Update packages for Delphi 12.2

 27 Aug 2024: version 4.1.8 (VCL+FMX)
 - Aligned to Image32 4.5 Version of 18 August 2024